Genrep-Software/style-guides/c++/cppguide.md

 In general, do not use C-style casts.
 Instead, use these C++-style casts when explicit type conversion is necessary.

   - Use brace initialization to convert arithmetic types (e.g., `int64{x}`).
 This is the safest approach because code will not compile if conversion can result in information loss.
 The syntax is also concise.
   - Use `static_cast` as the equivalent of a C-style cast that does value conversion, when you need to explicitly up-cast a pointer from a class to its superclass, or when you need to explicitly cast a pointer from a superclass to a subclass.
 In this last case, you must be sure your object is actually an instance of the subclass.
   - Use `const_cast` to remove the `const` qualifier (see [const](#Use_of_const)).
   - Use `reinterpret_cast` to do unsafe conversions of pointer types to and from integer and other pointer types.
 Use this only if you know what you are doing and you understand the aliasing issues.
 Also, consider the alternative `absl::bit_cast`.
   - Use `absl::bit_cast` to interpret the raw bits of a value using a different type of the same size (a type pun), such as interpreting the bits of a `double` as `int64`.

 See the [RTTI section](#Run-Time_Type_Information__RTTI_) for guidance on the use of `dynamic_cast`.

-### Streams {#Streams}
+### Streams

-Use streams where appropriate, and stick to \"simple\" usages.
+Use streams where appropriate, and stick to "simple" usages.
 Overload `<<` for streaming only for types representing values, and write only the user-visible value, not any implementation details.